go-kratos/kratos/.github/PULL_REQUEST_TEMPLATE.md

 <!--
 🎉 Thanks for sending a pull request to Kratos!
 Here are some tips for you:

+1. If this is your first time contributing to Kratos, please read our contribution guide: https://go-kratos.dev/en/docs/community/contribution/
-1. Ensure you have added or ran the appropriate tests for your PR, such as using `go test ./...`
+2. Ensure you have added or ran the appropriate tests for your PR, such as using `go test ./...`
-2. If the PR is unfinished, you may need mark it as a WIP(Work In Progress) PR
+3. If the PR is unfinished, you may need mark it as a WIP(Work In Progress) PR or draft PR
-3. Please using a conventional commits format title: `<type>[optional scope]: <description>`
+4. Please using a conventional commits format title: `<type>[optional scope]: <description>`

     Some suggestion on <type>: